markokole/iac-aws-spark/README.md

 # Apache Spark on AWS

 **Philosophy:** Write your code on your local machine, scale it out in the cloud when you want to either use the whole dataset or run 10.000.000 epochs in your Neural Network.
-The cluster is provisioned, data processed and stored, and the cluster is destroyed.
+The cluster is provisioned, data processed and stored to an external storage, and the cluster is destroyed.
 Minimal cost, maximal usage.
-Everything is automized.
+Everything is automated.

 What is [Apache Spark?](https://spark.apache.org/)

 **Spark** cluster is provisioned using **Hashistack** - **Terraform** and **Consul** - and **Ansible**.
 The cluster is provisioned on **AWS**, work environment is **Docker** on Windows.

-The idea is to automate the Spark cluster provision, clone the code from **GitHub**, run it on data from an external source (for example S3).
+The idea is to automate the Spark cluster provision, clone the code from **GitHub** and run it on data from an external source (for example S3).
 Once the data processing is done, results are saved to an external storage and the cluster is destroyed.

 ![alt text](https://github.com/markokole/iac-aws-spark/blob/master/files/iac.JPG "Infrastructure as Code")

 1. The **Virtual Private Cloud** is provisioned using **Terraform**.
 VPC's parameters are stored in Consul.
 This is a long live provision and serves multiple cluster provisions.
 2. Data is loaded into S3.
 This is optional, depending on the data storage solution.
 Hadoop/Hive on top of S3 is also an option.
-If S3 is used, the following lines should be executed in Docker to add keys to Consul:
-`consul kv put test/master/aws/access_key <ACCESS_KEY>`
-`consul kv put test/master/aws/secret_access_key <SECRET_ACCESS_KEY>`
-Keys used are keys that have access to the bucket the application is accessing.
+A NoSql is also an option.
+Data Scientist inside the code handles data connection.
+If S3 is used, make sure you have access to the S3 storage.
+More on this, check out this [post](https://markobigdata.com/2019/09/27/automating-access-from-apache-spark-to-s3-with-ansible/).

 3. Code (or JAR application) to be run in Spark is put in a repository in GitHub.
 More here [Data Science examples](#Data Science examples)
 4. Cluster provisioning creates the cluster, clones the repository, runs the code which points to the data storage (S3 bucket for example).
 5. Data is processed and results are saved to an external storage (S3).